Polkadex-Substrate/polkadex-docs/docs/doc1-overviewPolkadexTeam.md

 sidebar_label: Polkadex Team
 ---

-Polkadex has a diverse multicultural team led by 3 co-founders: Vivek Prasannan, Gautham J and Deepansh Singh.
+Polkadex has a diverse multicultural team led by 3 co-founders: Vivek Prasannan, Ajeesh Kumar and Sreecharan Kunutur.

 **Vivek Prasannan, Executive Director of Polkadex**, has a Btech Computer Engineering degree.
 He is passionate about decentralized computing and has been actively following the blockchain and cryptocurrency community since 2013.
 He has researched and worked on a new BSIP (Bitshares Improvement Proposal) for Bitshares that will enable off-chain activities to be settled transparently on the blockchain and savings accounts to be created for the users that are locked for a certain time to enhance fund security.
 Vivek is an entrepreneur who has founded, developed and successfully exited two start-ups in cloud computing, infrastructure support, and fintech space.
 His engineering knowledge includes C++, RUST & Substrate Framework.